-BIO 130D · Introduction to Neuroscience Lab.
-1 Credit.
+BIO 130D • Introduction to Neuroscience Lab 1 Credit.

-Laboratory experience accompanying BIO 130.
 Corequisites: Registration in BIO 130 is required.
 Offered: Spring.
 Special Notes: Carries cross credit with Neuroscience and Psychology.

-BIO 132 • The Science of Birds.
-3 Credits.
+BIO 132 • The Science of Birds 3 Credits.

 An overview of the Minnesota avifauna and bird biology.
 Bird identification is discussed and practiced in the field.
 Selected topics from bird biology (migration, flight, reproduction, behavior, food, and conservation) are presented through lectures, numerous slide shows, and videos.
 These topics provide an introduction to the prevailing themes in modern biology.